 - Inhale with a whooping sound

-Whooping cough is caused by bacteria.
+Whooping cough is caused by a type of bacteria called Bordetella pertussis.
 When an infected person coughs or sneezes, tiny germ-laden droplets are sprayed into the air and breathed into the lungs of anyone who happens to be nearby.

 Teens and adults often recover from whooping cough with no problems.
 When complications occur, they tend to be side effects of the strenuous coughing, such as: